Back to Everyday accounts

 1. If no Probate or administrator is appointed

-If the total net credit funds is less than $15,000 at the date of death and doesn’t include ownership of land or an interest in land, then a Deceased estates indemnity and claim form (PDF 454KB) can be completed.
+If the total net credit funds is less than $15,000 at the date of death and doesn’t include ownership of land or an interest in land, then a Deceased estates indemnity and claim form (PDF 86KB) can be completed.

 Claimants who sign this form are declaring that they are not applying for Probate and/or Letters of Administration.
-With this form, we’ll also need:

-• an original or certified copy of the will (if there is one), note that only executors named in the will can claim
+• an original or certified copy of the will (if there is one) – note that only executors named in the will can claim

 • an original or certified copy of the death certificate